 The best way to arrange strawberry plants within a bed depends on the type of strawberry you are planting.
 June-bearing varieties produce lots of runners, above-ground, horizontally-growing stems on which new “daughter plants” form.
 They are usually planted in matted rows.
 Day-neutral and everbearing cultivars don’t produce many runners and are planted in hills.

-• Matted rows system: Set out strawberry plants 18-24 inches apart in the row, staggering rows 3-4 feet apart.
+- Matted rows system: Set out strawberry plants 18-24 inches apart in the row, staggering rows 3-4 feet apart.
 These “mother plants” are then allowed to produce runners at will, resulting in many new “daughter plants.”
 Because the plants are widely spaced initially, it’s a good idea to lay down mulch between plants to keep weeds down.
 If you are planting in raised beds that are 3-4 feet wide, you can space plants a little closer (12-18 inches apart) to fill the entire bed in a staggered pattern.
-Spaced matted row system is a somewhat more labor intensive variation.
+The spaced matted row system is a somewhat more labor-intensive variation.
 Only 6-8 runners per plant are allowed to form; the rest are picked off.
 The runners are spaced out manually and anchored in place with U-shaped pieces of wire.
 While spaced matted rows require more work, they generally produce a higher yield because of less competition and there are few disease problems due to better air circulation around plants.

-• Hill system: Day-neutral and everbearing plants produce few runners and are usually planted in hills.
-Set plants 12 inches apart in a staggered pattern, either in double rows with 3-4 feet between the double rows, or filling an entire raised bed.
+- Hill system: Day-neutral and everbearing plants produce few runners and are usually planted in hills.
+Set plants 12 inches apart in a staggered pattern, either in double rows with 3-4 feet between the double rows or filling an entire raised bed.
 Pick off any runners that form.

-The flower buds of day neutral cultivars should be removed for the first six weeks after planting.
+The flower buds of day-neutral cultivars should be removed for the first six weeks after planting.
 The flowers that form after that period will go on to produce a harvest from late summer to frost in the first year.

-Strawberries can also be grown in containers, but in cold climates you’ll need to plan on providing some winter protection.
+Strawberries can also be grown in containers, but in cold climates, you’ll need to plan on providing some winter protection.
 The easiest option for containers is to grow day-neutral varieties as annuals, replacing them each spring.

 How to Plant